 Once a millionaire’s island and wakeboarder’s paradise, Coney Island used to only be accessible by boat.
-From 10 October 2015, this has changed with the opening of two bridges connecting the 50-hectare island to mainland Singapore, making it accessible to the general public.
+On 10 October 2015, this changed with the opening of two bridges connecting the 50-hectare island to mainland Singapore, making it more easily accessible to the general public.

-Previously known as Pulau Serangoon or Serangoon Island (it is still marked as Serangoon Island on Google Maps), the island was once owned by the Haw Par brothers of Tiger Balm fame.
+Previously known as Pulau Serangoon or Serangoon Island (it is still marked as Serangoon Island on Google Maps), the island was once owned by the Aw brothers of Tiger Balm fame.

 The island changed hands in the 1950s when it was sold to Indian businessman Ghulam Mahmood who harboured intentions of transforming it into a resort in the style of the amusement park at Coney Island, New York.